bosun-ai/swiftide-website/src/content/docs/troubleshooting.md

 Tracing has best-in-class opentelemetry support.
 See the [tracing-opentelemetry](https://github.com/tokio-rs/tracing-opentelemetry) crate for more information.

-Note that currently the IngestionNode is attached to every transformation step.
+Note that currently the Node is attached to every transformation step.
 Beware of large amounts of tracing data.

 ## Helpers and utility functions